anzonathan/UCU-BSCS/Year 1/Sem 1/C/README.md

 20. 'Switch.c' a switch program
 21. 'Int Pointers.c' - Pointers with Integers
 22. 'Test on Functions and Pointers' A test I did that delt with Pointers and Functions
-23. 'Traingles.c' A program that classifies triangles using functions
+23. 'Star Traingles.c' Generates Traingles with stars
 24. 'Quadratic.c' A program to find the roots of a quadratic equation and analyze its nature
-25. 'Star Traingles.c' Generates Traingles with stars